TechSmartSolutions/0-10v-lighting-controller-for-Home-Assistant/README.md

 - [Hot glue gun](https://www.amazon.ca/s?k=Hot+glue+gun) - _I've seen videos of people hot glueing circuit boards directly into project boxes.
 I'm not a huge fan of that for most of the stuff I build, but for small projects that you don't think you'll rebuild later that you want to do quick and easy, this can shave off cost and time._

 ## Parts needed
-- <a href="https://led.meanwell.com/productSeries.aspx">One or more MeanWell (or other brand) LED Drivers</a> compatible with PWM dimming connected to a lighting circuit that you want to be able to control.  _Some of the smaller MeanWell LED drivers do not support PWM dimming.
+- <a href="https://led.meanwell.com/productSeries.aspx">One or more MeanWell (or other brand) LED Drivers</a> compatible with PWM dimming connected to a lighting circuit that you want to be able to control.
+There should be DIM + and - wires or terminals.
+_Some of the smaller MeanWell LED drivers do not supporting dimming.
 The best place to confirm that is the datasheet for your driver.
 You can find it by searching "MODEL_NUMBER pdf" (example "HLG-320H-C1400 pdf").
 If you have a driver made by a manufacturer and you can't find any information on the datasheet regarding PWM dimming, contact the manufacturer directly to clarify_.
 <img src="/images/meanwell-driver-with-led-boards-and-dim-wire.png">
 <BR CLEAR=”left” />